Last Updated on

 You have to consider your audience's attention span.
 Are they capable of reading a very long post?
 Most aren't.
 This is the reason many blog posts tend to the shorter side.

 SEO is important.
 You want to get ranked on those search results.
-The consensus is that somewhere between 250 and 1000 words for a post is the sweet spot for that.
+The consensus is that above 1500 words for a post is the sweet spot for that.

 Topics will sometimes dictate post length.
 Some subjects, like reviews, demand lengthy posts.
 Other stuff, a quick news blurb, for instance, can be much shorter.